ulivz/async-sync/README.md

 ## Description

-2000 documents, each file has 100 lines, a total of `20w` line, and each line needs to be modified.
+There are altogether 2000 documents, each file has 100 lines, a total of `20w` line, and each line needs to be modified.

 `Async` uses `promise.all()` to modify all files in parallel, ending with the ending of the last file modification;